pingcap/docs-cn/table-filter.md

 > **Note:**
 >
-> In TiDB tools, the system schemas are always excluded regardless of the table filter settings.
+> In TiDB tools, the system schemas are always excluded in the default configuration.
 The system schemas are:
 >
 > * `INFORMATION_SCHEMA`
 > * `PERFORMANCE_SCHEMA`